dmachard/go-dnscollector/docs/collectors/collector_powerdns.md

   - string
   - default: (empty)

 - `sock-rcvbuf`: sets the socket receive buffer in bytes SO_RCVBUF.
-  > set to zero to use the default system value
+Set to zero to use the default system value
   - integer
   - default: 0